 Myth: Evolution picks winners.

-It's actually the other way around: Evolution picks losers.
+- It's actually the other way around: Evolution picks losers.
 Organisms which are ill-suited to their environments, and the genes that make them ill-suited, are selected against.
 In a sense, "winning" evolution would be having children who have children who have children ad infinitum.
-There are no winners, just organisms that haven't lost yet.
+There are no winners in this Endless Game, just organisms that haven't lost yet.

 Myth: Evolution is nothing but chance.